-Judge calls for meeting at LA shelter on homeless crisis
+Fed up judge sets meeting at LA shelter on homeless crisis

-LOS ANGELES (AP) — A fed up federal judge in California has said last week’s rain storm created “extraordinarily harsh” conditions for homeless residents of Los Angeles and ordered city officials to meet with him this week at a Skid Row shelter to discuss how to address the worsening crisis of people living on the streets.
+LOS ANGELES (AP) — A fed up federal judge in California said last week’s rainstorm created “extraordinarily harsh” conditions for homeless residents of Los Angeles. prompting him to order city officials to meet with him at a Skid Row shelter to discuss how to address the worsening crisis of people living on the streets.

 “These conditions cannot be allowed to continue!”
-U.S. District Judge David Carter wrote in a harshly-worded order on Sunday.
+U.S. District Judge David Carter wrote in a strongly worded order on Sunday.
 The action involves a lawsuit filed last March by the LA Alliance for Human Rights, which accused officials in greater Los Angeles of failing to comprehensively address the homelessness problem.

-Carter calls out the city for making promises but ultimately doing “nothing substantial” to address the “appalling and dangerous” situation facing people living on Skid Row, the notorious epicenter of homelessness in downtown LA.
+Carter calls out the city for making promises but ultimately doing nothing substantial to address the “appalling and dangerous” situation facing people living on Skid Row, the notorious epicenter of homelessness in downtown LA.

-“The storms last week, and the lack of preparation, seems to have pushed Judge Carter over the top,” said Daniel Conway, a policy advisor for the alliance, a coalition of service providers, small-business owners, residents and community leaders.
+“The storms last week, and the lack of preparation, seems to have pushed Judge Carter over the top,” said Daniel Conway, policy adviser for the alliance, a coalition of service providers, small-business owners, residents and community leaders.

-Representatives for Los Angeles Mayor Eric Garcetti and Councilman Kevin de Leon, whose district includes Skid Row, didn’t immediately respond to requests for comment.
+Representatives with Los Angeles Mayor Eric Garcetti’s office didn’t immediately respond to requests for comment.

-During a visit to Skid Row on Friday, Carter witnessed the impact of the wet, cold weather on homeless residents, “particularly elderly women and victims of mental illness, at least one of whom was naked and suffering from hypothermia,” he wrote.
+During his downtown visit on Friday, Carter witnessed the impact of the wet, cold weather on homeless residents, “particularly elderly women and victims of mental illness, at least one of whom was naked and suffering from hypothermia,” he wrote.

-Andy Bales, the CEO of Union Rescue Mission who was with the judge during the tour, said what they saw was “despicable.”
+Andy Bales, the CEO of the homeless shelter Union Rescue Mission who was with the judge during the tour, said what they saw was “despicable.”

 “These ladies were suffering out there in the rain, in the cold.
 Some didn’t have shoes,” Bales said Monday.

-Combined with the COVID-19 pandemic and soaring mental health and substance abuse issues among those living on the streets, the judge compared homelessness in the region to “a significant natural disaster in Southern California with no end in sight.”
+Citing the COVID-19 pandemic and soaring mental health and substance abuse issues among those living on the streets, the judge compared homelessness to “a significant natural disaster in Southern California with no end in sight.”

+The judge has asked officials to outline the steps the city has taken and intends to take to tackle homelessness at the hearing Carter called for Thursday at the Downtown Women’s Center, said Rob Wilcox, a spokesman for LA City Attorney Mike Feuer.
+The hearing will address whether the court should deploy remedies to deal with the crisis, the judge wrote.

+Conway said possible actions include a consent decree, which if all parties agree would effectively end the lawsuit with a settlement giving Carter ultimate power to order the city and county to build shelters and provide services.

 A January 2020 count by the Los Angeles Homeless Services Authority reported that there were more than 66,400 homeless people living in Los Angeles County — by far the largest single concentration in the state.
 That included more than 41,000 within the city limits.
 Both figures were up more than 12% from the previous year.